• Skip to main content

 Once reheated, I served it with the garnishes you see in the photos (additional bacon, roasted corn kernels, and chopped parsley).

-Why the sugar in this recipe?
+Why is there sugar in this recipe?

 To bring out the sweetness of the corn.
 This ingredient is optional, so you'll want to taste your chowder to see if it's needed.
 You may decide to leave it out, and that's totally fine.